A Brief History

-In terms of fire safety with glass, the actual fire-rated glazing is just one part of a full fire-resistant system.
+In terms of fire safety with glass, the actual fire-rated glazing is just one part of a fully fire-resistant system.

 This includes framework, hinges, components, handles etc. which all need to be fire rated, tested and approved to the various fire ratings.
 Traditionally Fire rated framing needed to be in steel or hardwood timber to achieve sufficient fire resistance in the framing profiles.
 These have their downsides in terms of profile thickness and finish appearances.